Lebanon's new government gets go-ahead from parliament

 Israel says it has the right to defend itself against attacks from Lebanon.

-The Lebanese statement made the organisation of presidential and parliamentary elections the main priority, while also pledging to take "all possible measures to stimulate key economic sectors, first among them tourism."
+The Lebanese statement made the organization of presidential and parliamentary elections the main priority, while also pledging to take "all possible measures to stimulate key economic sectors, first among them tourism."

 Lebanon, still struggling to recover from its own 1975-1990 civil war, has found its internal rifts aggravated by the conflict in Syria, whose sectarian divisions mirror its own.